List of Concorde aircraft

-Twenty Concorde aircraft were built by the British Aircraft Corporation (BAC) during its lifetime; six development aircraft flew between 1969 and 1985, and fourteen commercial aircraft between 1975 and 2003.
-Of the six development aircraft, two were prototypes, two were pre-production, and two were production aircraft; each type of aircraft was split equally in ownership between British Airways and Air France (ten each).
+Twenty Concorde aircraft were built by the British Aircraft Corporation (BAC) and Sud Aviation during its lifetime; six development aircraft flew between 1969 and 1985, and fourteen commercial aircraft between 1975 and 2003.
+Of the six development aircraft, two were prototypes, two were pre-production, and two were production aircraft; each type of aircraft was split equally in ownership between British Airways and Air France.

 All development aircraft are preserved, and only two commercial aircraft are no longer intact; F-BVFD was scrapped in 1994 due to corrosion and financial factors, and F-BTSC was destroyed in the 2000 crash of Air France Flight 4590.
 Sixteen of these aircraft are on display to the public in museums spanning five countries; G-BOAB is stored at Heathrow Airport in the United Kingdom, and G-BOAE is stored at Grantley Adams International Airport in Barbados.

 Development aircraft

 Prototypes

 F-WTSS on display at the French air museum in Le Bourget Airport.